Package insert / prescribing information

 Clostridium difficile Associated Diarrhea

-Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including ERYTHROMYCIN Base Film-coated tablets, and may range in severity from mild diarrhea to fatal colitis.
+Clostridium difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including erythromycin tablets, and may range in severity from mild diarrhea to fatal colitis.
 Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.

 C. difficile produces toxins A and B which contribute to the development of CDAD.
 Hypertoxin producing strains of C. difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
 CDAD must be considered in all patients who present with diarrhea following antibiotic use.
 Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.